AlishanKably/Project-03/README.md

 }
 ```

 Following this, we were able to work independently on different pages and their respective endpoints as we had a common vision, however regular communication every other day was key to ensure we were meeting our targets.
 The work was split by choosing different components for each of us to tackle.
+For example, the first few sprints which I worked on included the frontend structure, creating interfaces, creating components and creating routers whereas my partner would work on the backend routes, middleware and models.
 It was important to frequently revisit our Jira plan to ensure we were on track due to the tight constraint of time.

 During this team project, myself and my partner collaborated in a few different ways:
 - Pair programming